PhilippBuechler/attenuator_script_python/readme.md

                                                 attenuation needs to be between 0 and 95dB the resolution is 0.25dB

-        -t --csv_table  [path to csv file]      instructs the attenuator to run an attenutation pattern when using this option the script needs to be terminated manually see in readme how the csv file needs to be filled
+        -t --csv_table  [path to csv file]      instructs the attenuator to run an attenuation pattern when using this option the script needs to be terminated manually see in readme how the csv file needs to be filled